padi04/streamdeck-applereminders/README.md

 - code written in Objective-C
 - macOS only
 - localized
-- detects if Apple Mail is running
+- detects if Apple Reminders is running

 ![](screenshot.png)

 # Installation

-In the Release folder, you can find the file `com.elgato.applemail.streamDeckPlugin`.
+In the Release folder, you can find the file `com.padi04.applereminders`.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 # Source code